turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 2. The interpreter stores the variable declarations of `modTwoTeachers`, `numEvals`, and `currentCohort` into global memory
 3. Line 1 - `modTwoTeachers` is assigned the value of an array of strings
 4. Line 7 - `calculateEvals` is invoked and passed two variables as arguments, `modTwoTeachers` and `currentCohort`
 5. The interpreter runs through the body of the function `calculateEvals`, which creates a new execution context.
-The parameter of `teachers` is assigned the value of an array and the parameter of `classSize` is assigned the value of undefined.
+The parameter of `teachers` is assigned the value of an array and the parameter of `classSize` is assigned the value of `undefined`.
 These values are stored in local memory.
 The function completes by returning the quotient of these two parameters.
 Once the function has returned, the parameters of `teachers` and `classSize` are eligible for garbage collection
 6. The returned value from the function call on line 7 is assigned to the variable labeled `numEvals`
 7. Line 9 - `currentCohort` is assigned the value of 32
 8. The console prints `NaN`